RabinKarp/presentr/README.md

 # presentr
 ![Image of Presentr](https://github.com/RabinKarp/presentr/blob/master/logo.png)

-Automated image-to-text decoding of board notes, automated presentation creation, and visual-handicap accessibility features.
-Created for Hacktech 2019.
+Automated image-to-text decoding of chalkboard notes, automated presentation creation, and potential applications for visual-handicap accessibility.
+Created for Hacktech 2019;
+built with Google Cloud Vision library.

 Modern university lecture halls are almost universally equipped with recording equipment to capture lectures, a blessing to students who would not otherwise be able to attend